Zedd: 2012–2014: Clarity

 In 2012, Zedd signed with Interscope Records and released his debut single from the label, "Spectrum", with lyrics and vocals by Matthew Koma.
 It shot to the top of Billboard's Hot Dance Club Songs.
 He then produced the Eva Simons song, "I Don't Like You", which was also released on Interscope.
 He also produced and co-wrote the third single "Beauty and a Beat" with Max Martin for Justin Bieber's third studio album, Believe.

-On 12 October 2012, Zedd released his debut studio album, Clarity, with "Shave It" as the album's first single and "Spectrum" as its second single.
-"Clarity", featuring British singer-songwriter Foxes, was released on 1 February 2013 as the album's third single.
+On 12 October 2012, Zedd released his debut studio album Clarity, with "Shave It" as the album's first single and "Spectrum" as its second single.
+The album's title track, featuring British singer-songwriter Foxes, was released on 1 February 2013 as its third single.
 It charted in the top 10 of Billboard Hot 100, sold 2,238,000 copies, and was certified platinum, making it Zedd's most successful single to date.
-The song also became the #1 most played on American radio on 10 September 2013.
+The song also became the No. 1 most played on American radio on 10 September 2013.
 Zedd concluded 2013 with his first worldwide tour, selling out venues across 5 continents.
+Years later, Matthew Koma claimed that he was not given proper credit for his contributions to the songs "Clarity" and "Spectrum".
+Koma alleged that his role was downplayed, particularly by Zedd, who he described as "toxic."
+Koma also said he brought Foxes to the project.

 Zedd worked with Japanese singer Namie Amuro and produced her promotional single, "Heaven" for her album Feel.
 Zedd would later work with her again in 2015 for her album, genic, although none of his songs were actually featured on the album.

 "Stay the Night", featuring Hayley Williams, was released as a single on 10 September 2013, as part of the deluxe version of Zedd's album.
 The song met similar success, although it was criticized for its lack of uniqueness and less powerful lyrics compared to "Clarity".
 It ranked in Billboard Hot 100's top 20, and certified platinum as well.
 In 2013, Zedd produced "Aura", "G.U.Y.", and "Donatella" on Lady Gaga's 2013 album, Artpop.
 On 26 January 2014, he released the single "Find You" featuring Matthew Koma and Miriam Bryant, which is included on the soundtrack for the film Divergent.

 On 3 July 2014, Ariana Grande released a song with Zedd entitled "Break Free", which peaked at No. 4 on the Billboard Hot 100 and peaked at No. 1 on the Hot Dance/Electronic Songs.
 The song was nominated at the Teen Choice Awards in the category of "Break-Up Song".
 On 18 December 2014, Moment of Clarity, a documentary about Zedd and his 2013 world tour, was released through his YouTube channel, with Sandra Bullock, Rachel Weisz and Julia Roberts.